bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     :ref:`userguide_styling` for more information.

 Server
-    The ``bokeh-server`` is an optional component that can be used for sharing and publishing Bokeh plots and apps, for handling streaming of large data sets, or for enabling sophisticated user interactions based off of widgets and selections.
+    The Bokeh server is an optional component that can be used for sharing and publishing Bokeh plots and apps, for handling streaming of large data sets, or for enabling sophisticated user interactions based off of widgets and selections.
 See :ref:`userguide_server` for more explanation.